Reivajar/A-BCN-Paradox/README.md

 ## General Introduction

-(States your motivation clearly: why is it important / interesting to solve this problem?)
+*(States your motivation clearly: why is it important / interesting to solve this problem?)
 (Add real-world examples, if any)
 (Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)
+Are there already some proposed solutions?)*

+Utilitarian traffic optimization goals has dominated transport engineering since it appears as a proper discipline with the rise of private motorized vehicles.
+It has shaped our industrial and post-industrial cities that we inhabit.
+Even though modern urbanism roots its origin at a very scientific and technical approach towards the urban environment and the efficient distribution of people, good and resources around the city (*see Cerda*), and Modernis urban planners and architectects endorsed a radical mechanistic understanding of cities (*see Chart of Athens/CIAM*), this scientific and positivist approach of traffic engineers contradcicts the common practise in urban and city planning.
+Spatial planning, urban design, and collateral disciplines in the same realm

 ## The Model